merely-useful/py-rse/index.md

 which we can do by linking our local repository to one stored on a hosting service such as [GitHub][github].

+> **Where's My Repository?**
+> So far we've worked with repositories located on your own computer,
+> which we'll also refer to as local or desktop repositories.
+> The alternative is hosting repositories on GitHub or another server,
+> which we'll refer to as a remote or GitHub repository.

 The first steps are to create an account on GitHub, and then to create a new repository to synchronize with.
 The remote repository doesn't have to have the same name as the local one,